 I needed to trace the NM-B 14/2 cable run to the GFCI outlet mounted on the floor joist.
 Since the electric cable and GFCI outlet are out of reach in the space between the drywall ceiling of the finished basement and ground level floor joists, I duct taped my non-contact voltage detector to a walking stick to probe the cable and outlet from a distance.

-I setup a 24 foot extension ladder in the next room of the unfinished side of the basement to look between the floor joists where the old GFCI is mounted to the joists.
+I setup a 24 foot extension ladder in the next room of the unfinished side of the basement to look between the floor joists bays to find where the old GFCI outlet is mounted.
 The house sits on a hillside with a deep basement.